 1. Starbucks® Verismo® 580 Brewer

 - The Starbucks Verismo 580 brewer produces a more flavorful cup with its proprietary coffee pods compared to the store-bought Starbucks pods in K-Cup or Vue® packs.

 2. Mixpresso’s K-Cup (Gray)

-It is also designed to provide for tall and rounded mugs with a water bobber that indicates water level at a maximum capacity of 1 liter.
+- Designed to provide for tall and rounded mugs with a water bobber that indicates water level at a maximum capacity of 1 liter.

 3. Cuisinart® SS-700

 - It was constructed in a more refined manner with their Quiet Brew Technology and a metal lift bar that ensures product quality.

 4. Cuisinart® SS-10 Premium Single-Serve Coffee Maker

 - Equipped with a charcoal water filter and the HomeBarista™ Reusable Filter Cup for ground tea or coffee, it is also compatible with different kinds of K-Cups®.

 - This machine has a water reservoir with a capacity of 72 oz. and the hot water button allows the user to indulge in instant coffee, hot chocolate, soup or tea in any mug size.

 5. Aicok Compact Single-Serve K-Cup Coffee Brewer and Dispensing Machine

 - The brewing time takes about three minutes max giving you hot coffee in standard-sized cups or mugs 5½ inches tall at most.

-This coffee maker is also compact and lightweight making it easy to bring anywhere or provide one at home or in your office.
+- Is compact and lightweight making it easy to bring anywhere or provide one at home or in your office.

 6. BUNN® My Café® MCU Single Cup Multi-Use Brewer

-This coffee maker is sturdy and the favorite of many as far as single-serve coffee makers go because of its stainless steel silver look.
+- This coffee maker is sturdy and the favorite of many as far as single-serve coffee makers go because of its stainless steel silver look.

 - It uses four drawers for different coffee brewing options like cup, ground coffee, pod and hot water.

 7. TOUCH™ Plus T526S Single-Serve Brewing System